2016 Summer Olympics ticket scandal: Charges and suspension of case

 Hickey was due to face trial in Brazil over his alleged role in the Olympic Council of Ireland (OCI) ticketing affair after a Rio de Janeiro judge accepted the charges made by a public prosecutor against him and nine others.

 Public prosecutor Marcos Kac charged Hickey and nine others with ticket-touting, ambush marketing, theft, tax evasion, money-laundering, and criminal association.

 Hickey was allowed his passport back in November 2016 for a bond payment of 410,000 Euros.
 The month after The Association of National Olympic Committees (ANOC) loaned the money to Hickey so he could go back to Ireland.
 But in November 2017, the Brazilian Supreme Court suspended the case against Hickey and the other accused, all of whom deny any wrongdoing, in order to examine the merits of the prosecution case and of the Habeas Corpus request by lawyers for one of his co-accused, Kevin Mallon of THG Sports, after the lawyers had argued that they could not mount a proper defence as the prosecution had presented no evidence, and "nor was there clarity on his alleged involvement in any crime".
 It was not known how long this would take, and this was still unclear in June 2019 when Olympic Federation of Ireland President Sarah Keane expressed the hope that the International Olympic Committee's Ethics Commission would conclude its own investigation of the case before the 2020 Tokyo Olympics.
 In the meantime, Hickey and others had been criticised for lack of cooperation by the subsequent Moran inquiry into the matter.
+In October 2021, some of the charges against Hickey were dropped due to "extinction of punishability".
+Hickey resigned from the International Olympic Committee (IOC) in December 2022 citing health reasons, with a case still to be heard in relation to the remaining charges.
+Following the scandal, the OCI Board voted unanimously to permanently bar Hickey from ever rejoining or holding a position within the national Olympic body, regardless of the ultimate legal outcome in Brazil.
+Concurrently, the IOC Ethics Commission kept Hickey under a status of "self-suspension" for over five years, using the unresolved Brazilian criminal trial as a procedural shield to delay its own formal investigation until his final resignation.